Bihar: Geography

 Bihar lies completely in the Subtropical region of the Temperate Zone, and its climatic type is humid subtropical.
 Its temperature is subtropical in general, with hot summers and cold winters.
 Bihar has an average daily high temperature of only 26 °C with a yearly average of 26 °C. The climate is very warm, but has only a very few tropical and humid months.
-Several months of the year it is warm to hot at temperatures continuously above 25 °C, sometimes up to 29 °C. Due to less rain the best time for traveling is from October to April.
-The most rainy days occur from May to September.
+Several months of the year it is warm to hot at temperatures continuously above 25 °C, sometimes up to 29 °C. Due to less rain the best time for travelling is from October to April.
+The rainiest days occur from May to September.

 Flora and fauna

-Bihar has reserved Forest area of 6845 km2, which is 7.27% of its geographical area.
+Bihar has a nature conservation area of 6845 km2, which is 7.27% of its geographical area.
 The sub-Himalayan foothill of Someshwar and the Dun ranges in the Champaran district have belts of moist deciduous forests, mixed with shrubs, grass and reeds.
 High rainfall (above 1,600 mm [63 in]) promotes forests of Sal (Shorea robusta) in these areas.
 Other important trees are Sal Cedrela Toona, Khair, and Semal.
 Deciduous forests also occur in the Saharsa and Purnia districts, with common trees including Shorea robusta (sal), Diospyros melanoxylon (kendu), Boswellia serrata (salai), Terminalia tomentose (asan), Terminalia bellerica (bahera), Terminalia arjuna (arjun), Pterocarpus marsupium (paisar), and Madhuca indica (mahua).

-Valmiki National Park covers about 800 km2 of forest and is the 18th Tiger Reserve of India, ranked fourth in terms of density of tiger population.
-It has a diverse landscape and biodiversity in addition to sheltering the protected carnivores.
+Valmiki National Park covers about 800 km2 of forest and is the 18th Tiger Reserve of India, ranked fourth in terms of the density of its tiger population.
+It has a diverse landscape and biodiversity in addition to sheltering protected carnivores.
 Vikramshila Gangetic Dolphin Sanctuary in Bhagalpur region is a reserve for the endangered South Asian river dolphin.
 Other species in Bihar include leopard, bear, hyena, bison, chital and barking deer.
 Crocodilians including gharials and muggers as well as Gangetic turtles can be found in the river systems.
 Karkatgarh Waterfall on Karmanasa River is a natural habitat of the crocodilians.
-In 2016, the government of Bihar has accepted the proposal of the forest authorities to turn the place into a Crocodile Conservation Reserve (CCR).
+In 2016, the government of Bihar has accepted the proposal of the forest authorities to turn the area into a Crocodile Conservation Reserve (CCR).
 Other notable wildlife sanctuaries include Kaimur Wildlife Sanctuary, Bhimbandh Wildlife Sanctuary and Gautam Buddha Wildlife Sanctuary.
-Many varieties of local and migratory bird species can be seen in natural wetlands of Kanwar Lake Bird Sanctuary, Baraila lake, Kusheshwar Nath Lake, Udaypur lake.
+Many varieties of local and migratory bird species can be seen in natural wetland of Kanwar Lake Bird Sanctuary, Asia's largest oxbow lake and only Ramsar site in Bihar, and other notable wetlands of Baraila lake, Kusheshwar Nath Lake, Udaypur lake.

 Natural resource

-Bihar is the principal holder of the country's pyrite resources and possesses 95% of the resources.
+Bihar is the principal holder of the country's pyrite reserves and possesses 95% of all known resources.

 In May 2022, a gold mine was found in the district of Jamui.
-It accounts for more than 44% of country's gold reserve, approximately 223 million tons.
+It accounts for more than 44% of the country's gold reserve, approximately 223 million tons.